Slomer/Zombie-Squash/readme.md

 * The level is procedurally generated, so reload if you don't like yours.
 * You can walk through the left/right side of the screen but not the top/bottom.
 * The game will reset after you die and unpause.

+##Technical notes:

+* The game relies on the load order of the javascript files from the current index.html
+* When index.html is loaded in a broswer, the game will load.
+* Developement was done on windows 8.1 in chrome.
+* IE11 tests well also.
+* Firefox works but the animation of the jumps seems to stretch player.
+* Mixed results with safari varying between no load and graphics issues on jump.
+* Initially it will be paused with instructions showing.
+A click on the screen will start the gameplay.
+* When a player dies, the game will automatically pause to allow the player a chance to check the final score and then reset on unpausing.